Hermann Esser: Nazi career

-From December 1929 to April 1933, he was the Party's floor leader in Munich's Stadtrat (City Council).
+From December 1929 to April 1933, Esser was the Party's floor leader in Munich's Stadtrat (City Council).
 From 1929 to 1932, he also was a member of the Upper Bavarian Kreistag (District Assembly).
-In April 1932 he was elected to the Bavarian Landtag and became its president in April 1933.
-In March 1933 he was elected to the Reichstag representing electoral constituency 24, Upper Bavaria-Swabia.
+In April 1932 he was elected to the Bavarian Landtag and became its president in April 1933, serving until it was dissolved on 14 October 1933.
+On 10 March 1933, when the Nazis seized control of the Bavarian state government, he was appointed one of the state's representatives to the Reichsrat until its abolition on 14 February 1934.
+Also in March 1933, he was elected to the Reichstag from the Nazi Party electoral list.
+At the November 1933 election, he was returned as a deputy for electoral constituency 24, Upper Bavaria–Swabia, a seat he would retain for the duration of the Nazi regime.
 In December 1933 he was made 2nd Vice President of the chamber under Hermann Göring, and some time later was styled Deputy to the Reichstag President, the only person to hold this title.
 In May 1933, Esser returned to Passau to address a rally celebrating the dedication of the Ostmarkmuseum.
 He first wrote and published his book Die jüdische Weltpest (The Jewish World Plague) in 1933.
 After the pogroms of the Kristallnacht of 9 November 1938, he republished it in early 1939, again under the NSDAP press.

 On 12 April 1933, he was appointed a Minister without Portfolio in the Bavarian government.
 He was also named head of the Bavarian Press Office and Chief of the Bavarian State Chancellery.
-This was followed in March 1934 by his appointment as Bavaria's Minister of Economics by Bavarian Governor Franz Ritter von Epp.
+This was followed on 1 March 1934 by his appointment as Bavaria's Minister of Economics by Bavarian Reichsstatthalter (Reich Governor) Franz Ritter von Epp.
 Esser intrigued against the powerful Gauleiter of Gau Munich-Upper Bavaria Adolf Wagner and, as a result, was forced out of his ministerial posts on 14 March 1935.
 After his exclusion from politics in Bavaria, Esser did not wield any significant political power.
-In April 1936 he was appointed Chairman of the Reich Committee for Foreign Tourism, and on 27 January 1939 State Secretary for Tourism in the Reich Propaganda Ministry under Joseph Goebbels.
-On 4 March 1939 he was promoted to Gruppenführer of the National Socialist Flyers Corps (NSFK).
+In April 1936, he was appointed Chairman of the Reich Committee for Foreign Tourism, and on 27 January 1939 State Secretary for Tourism in the Reich Propaganda Ministry under Joseph Goebbels.
+On 4 March 1939, he was promoted to Gruppenführer of the National Socialist Flyers Corps (NSFK).
 His last official duty was on 24 February 1945 in Munich, delivering a speech on behalf of Hitler at the 25th anniversary of the adoption of the Nazi Party program.